TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "FR WEB Tier 02 - [CLICK TO EXPAND]"

     - WiP
+    - Groups that source and add the French audio track from the source to an English release.
     - Groups that haven't released much or are not well recognized. (yet)
     - Groups that retired and don't have the best quality by todays standards.